stride3d/stride-docs/en/manual/game-studio/dedicated-editors/scene-editor/viewport.md

 # Viewport

-The **Viewport** allows you to view and navigate your game's world.
+The **Viewport** displays a 3D or 2D preview of a scene, without running the game.
+It allows you to look at the environment from different angles and change the transform of entities in an intuitive and visual way.

 ![](media/viewport.webp)